-We have been fortunate in being able to support these aspirations over recent years with a building programme which has provided a superb sixth form centre, music school, a flexible learning centre, a new art and design block, and now, a new sports hall, which is due to be completed in May 2018.
+We have been fortunate in being able to support these aspirations over recent years with a building programme which has provided a superb sixth form centre, a music school, a flexible learning centre, a new art and design block, and most recently a new Sports Hall.
+These additions have also enabled us to refit freed up space, and we have for example, recently equipped a new theatre.